Beyond Smart cities

 Dr. Ryan C.C.
 Chin is the managing director of the City Science Initiative at the MIT Media Lab.
 His research focuses on developing new urban systems for a post-oil, connected world.
 He earned his Ph.D. at the MIT Media Lab in 2012 by creating Mobility-on-Demand (MoD) Systems—a network of one-way, shared-use, lightweight electric vehicles (LEVs) enabled by electric charging infrastructure and smart fleet management systems.
-Under Dr. Chin's Leadership, the Smart Cities research group developed a series of LEVs for MoD systems in collaboration with industry, including the CityCar (with GM), RoboScooter (with Sanyang Motors), and the GreenWheel Electric Bicycle (start-up in Taiwan).
-Dr. Chin's research led to the group's first major publication, Reinventing the Automobile: Personal Urban Mobility for the 21st Century, written by William J. Mitchell (his advisor), Chris Borroni-Bird (GM), and Lawrence Burns (GM) and published by MIT Press in January of 2010.
+Under Dr. Chin's leadership, the Smart Cities research group developed a series of LEVs for MoD systems in collaboration with industry, including the CityCar (with GM), the RoboScooter (with Sanyang Motors), and the GreenWheel Electric Bicycle (start-up in Taiwan).
+Dr. Chin's research led to the group's first major publication, Reinventing the Automobile: Personal Urban Mobility for the 21st Century, written by William J. Mitchell (his advisor), Chris Borroni-Bird (GM), and Lawrence Burns (GM), published by MIT Press in January of 2010.

-Dr. Chin has also led MIT's collaboration with Hiriko, a new electric car manufacturer based in Spain, to develop a commercial version of the of the CityCar—a foldable, sharable, modular, electric two-passenger vehicle that utilizes four modular in-wheel electric motors with integrated steering and suspension (called Robot Wheels).
+Dr. Chin has also led MIT's collaboration with Hiriko, a new electric car manufacturer based in Spain, to develop a commercial version of the CityCar—a foldable, sharable, modular, electric two-passenger vehicle that utilizes four modular in-wheel electric motors with integrated steering and suspension (called Robot Wheels).

 Dr. Chin's Ph.D. thesis, entitled "Smart Customization: Making Evidence-Based Environmental Decisions," focused on utilizing Mass Customization strategies to improve the sustainability of products.

 Chin has been a keynote speaker and panelist at conferences such as MIT's Emerging Technologies Conference (EmTech), TEDx, SIGGRAPH, Convergence, China Planning Network (CPN), MIT World, and Gridweek.
-Dr. Chin earned a Master of Science in Media Arts and Sciences (2004) and a Master of Architecture (2000) at MIT and Bachelor's degrees in Civil Engineering (1997) and Architecture (1997) from the Catholic University of America.
+Dr. Chin earned a Master of Science in Media Arts and Sciences (2004) and a Master of Architecture (2000) at MIT and bachelor's degrees in Civil Engineering (1997) and Architecture (1997) from the Catholic University of America.

 - http://cities.media.mit.edu (City Science Initiative)